Smalltalk: History

-In 1995, ParcPlace and Digitalk merged into ParcPlace-Digitalk and then rebranded in 1997 as ObjectShare, located in Irvine, CA. ObjectShare (NASDAQ: OBJS) was traded publicly until 1999, when it was delisted and dissolved.
+In 1995, ParcPlace and Digitalk merged into ParcPlace-Digitalk and then rebranded in 1997 as ObjectShare, located in Irvine, California.
+ObjectShare (NASDAQ: OBJS) was traded publicly until 1999, when it was delisted and dissolved.
 The merged firm never managed to find an effective response to Java as to market positioning, and by 1997 its owners were looking to sell the business.
 In 1999, Seagull Software acquired the ObjectShare Java development lab (including the original Smalltalk/V and Visual Smalltalk development team), and still owns VisualSmalltalk, although worldwide distribution rights for the Smalltalk product remained with ObjectShare who then sold them to Cincom.
 VisualWorks was sold to Cincom and is now part of Cincom Smalltalk.
 Cincom has backed Smalltalk strongly, releasing multiple new versions of VisualWorks and ObjectStudio each year since 1999.